 Pseudoephedrine (Found in Sudafed)

-- Decongests nasal membranes by shrinking the blood vessels and swollen membranes.
-It will NOT make you drowsy because it does not contain an antihistamine.
+make you drowsy because it does not contain an antihistamine.
 It may make you feel "hyper", though.
-Do not take before bed, switch to actifed or check with a doctor or nurse.
+Do not take before bed, switch to actifed, or check with a doctor or nurse.

-2. You may not be getting enough of a particular active ingredient when you take a combination product (see examples above). -OR- You may overdose on an ingredient if you take a combination medication in conjunction with another drug.
+- You may not be getting enough of a particular active ingredient when you take a combination product (see examples below). -OR- You may overdose on an ingredient if you take a combination medication in conjunction with another drug.